Café de Paris (TV series)

-Café de Paris was an American musical variety show broadcast on the DuMont Television Network.
+Café de Paris is an American musical variety show broadcast on the DuMont Television Network.
 The 15-minute program ran on Mondays, Wednesdays, and Fridays from January 17.
 1949, to March 4, 1949.

 Premise

 Singer Sylvie St. Claire was the host of a Paris nightclub that she inherited.
-She hired the Stan Free Trio to perform in the club, after which she obtained a contract for TV broadcasts, which provided funds to keep the club in operation.
+She hired the Stan Free Trio to perform in the club, after which she obtained a contract for television broadcasts, which provided funds to keep the club in operation.
+Jacques Aubuchon also was featured.

+Production

+Byron McKinney was the director.
+The length and scheduling of the program varied.
+At times it was 15 minutes long and broadcast on Mondays, Wednesdays, and Fridays.
+Beginning March 7, 1949, it was shown on Tuesdays from 8 to 8:30 p.m.
+Eastern Time.

 None of the episodes are known to survive.